MarcAstner/Dig-Bata/ML.md

 Initally I even underfitted the training because I implemented to many restricting factors/layers like multiple dropout function.
 The amount of parameters was also important, best results were generated with roughly 3-4 million parameters, resulting in longer computation time.

+edit: I tried using multiple different activation functions together, though this has proven futile.
+The best results were gathered by sticking with one activation function.
+Even adding similar add on functions like Leaky Relu and Prelu that should help with backwards computability of the parameters were not that promising, though I had only limited time testing them and there is a good chance that they are benefical in larger, more complicated models.

 note: the code in my github for the cilfar cnn was corrupted so i needed to rerun it last minute.
 Due to a lack of time I needed to stop the code and use the old confusion matrix.
+The underfit file was the only file i had computed.
+edit: It is finshed running with the correct code, the parameters were changed so the amount of parameters was less aswell as the computation time.
+I am sorry that I uploaded the correct file ML_cilfar_CNN_bestfit.ipynb 30 minutes late but i just moved back home today due to boarder closing.